clintonhealthaccess/chai-kevin-data/README.md

 The ```Type``` class also offers a bunch of methods to manipulate, transforma Value and Type objects.
 See the javadoc for more details.

+Arbitrary attribute can be attached to a type using the JSONValue class `setAttribute(String attribute, String value)` and retrieved using the `getAttribute(String attribute)` method.
+This way arbitrary information can be stored on a type.

+An example of one of that information is the `block` flag, which, for a `map` type, indicates whether the map should be displayed as a block in the survey (cf. [dhsst readme][dhsst]).

 Values
 ---